-The responsibilities of our Compensation Committee will be more fully described in our Compensation Committee charter, and we anticipate that our Compensation Committee, among other duties, will:
+The responsibilities of the Compensation Committee are more fully described in our Compensation Committee charter.
+Among other duties, the Compensation Committee:

-- oversee senior management in establishing Vitesse's general compensation philosophy and overseeing the development and implementation of compensation programs; - review and approve corporate goals and objectives relevant to the compensation of Vitesse's executive officers, evaluate the performance of the executive officers in light of those goals and objectives, and set the executive officers' compensation level based on this evaluation; - oversee the Chief Executive Officer and the President in formulating the compensation programs applicable to the senior management of Vitesse, including periodic review of perquisites and expense account policies applicable to senior management; - make recommendations to the Board with respect to our incentive compensation plans and equity-based plans that are subject to Board approval, review and approve awards and grants made pursuant to these plans and discharge any other responsibilities imposed on the Committee by any of these plans; - review our compensation policies and practices for executive officers and employees generally; - assist the Board in its oversight of, and discuss with management as appropriate, our policies and strategies relating to human capital management, including recruiting, retention, and diversity; - prepare compensation disclosure to be included in our annual proxy statement: - evaluate whether the work of any compensation consultant has raised any conflict of interest; - make a recommendation to the Board regarding the frequency of the advisory vote on compensation of our named executive officers; and - retain independent outside professional advisors, as needed.
+- oversees senior management in establishing Vitesse's general compensation philosophy and overseeing the development and implementation of compensation programs; - reviews and approves corporate goals and objectives relevant to the compensation of Vitesse's executive officers, evaluates the performance of the executive officers in light of those goals and objectives, and sets the executive officers' compensation level based on this evaluation; - oversees the Chief Executive Officer and the President in formulating the compensation programs applicable to the senior management of Vitesse, including periodic review of perquisites and expense account policies applicable to senior management; - makes recommendations to the Board with respect to our incentive compensation plans and equity-based plans that are subject to Board approval, reviews and approves awards and grants made pursuant to these plans and discharges any other responsibilities imposed on the Committee by any of these plans; - reviews our compensation policies and practices for executive officers and employees generally; - assists the Board in its oversight of, and discusses with management as appropriate, our policies and strategies relating to human capital management, including recruiting, retention, and diversity; - prepares compensation disclosure to be included in our annual proxy statement; - evaluates whether the work of any compensation consultant has raised any conflict of interest; - makes a recommendation to the Board regarding the frequency of the advisory vote on compensation of our named executive officers; and - retains independent outside professional advisors, as needed.

-The Compensation Committee is expected to consist entirely of independent directors, each of whom will meet the independence requirements set forth in the listing standards of the NYSE and Rule 10C-1 under the Exchange Act and will be "non-employee directors" (within the meaning of Rule 16b-3 under the Exchange Act).
-Upon completion of the Spin-Off, we expect our Compensation Committee will consist of Ms. Adamany, Mr. O'Leary and Ms. Osborn, with Ms. Adamany serving as chair.
+The Compensation Committee consists of Ms. Adamany, Mr. O'Leary and Ms. Osborn, with Ms. Adamany serving as chair.
+The Compensation Committee consists entirely of independent directors, each of whom meets the independence requirements set forth in the listing standards of the NYSE and Rule 10C-1 under the Exchange Act and are "non-employee directors" (within the meaning of Rule 16b-3 under the Exchange Act).